-- 18.1 Service Directors are responsible for managing and continuously reviewing the utilisation of all assets in or under their control or custody and for the preparation of Asset Management Plans as required by the Council, Executive Committee, Chief Executive or Chief Financial Officer. - 18.2 The Service Director Assets and Infrastructure is responsible for maintaining a register of all heritable property in the Council's ownership (including that held by Common Good Funds). - 18.3 Service Directors must consult with the Service Director Assets and Infrastructure, Chief Legal Officer and the Chief Financial Officer regarding any acquisition, disposal or lease of land and/or buildings by the Council. - 18.4 Adequate budgetary provision must be identified for any property acquisition or lease to the Council, which must be first confirmed by the Chief Financial Officer. - 18.5 All terms and conditions of a property transaction must be first approved by the Service Director Asset & Infrastructure, Chief Legal Officer and the Chief Financial Officer before conclusion of the transaction. - 18.6 Service Directors are responsible for maintaining inventories of all moveable assets which record an adequate description of furniture, fittings and equipment, computer hardware and software, vehicles, plant and machinery under their control and which is the property of the Council which shall be operated and managed in accordance with the Financial Procedure "Inventories" available on the Intranet.
-The form in which inventories are recorded is to be determined by the appropriate Service Directors, be consistent with the standard inventory form shown in the financial procedure (in liaison with the Corporate Transformation & Service Director in connection with computer hardware and software) and agreed by the Chief Financial Officer. - 18.7 Service Directors are responsible for maintaining an annual check of all items on their service inventory, for taking action in relation to surpluses or deficiencies and amending the inventory and advising the Chief Financial Officer accordingly. - 18.8 Furniture, fittings and equipment, computer hardware and software, vehicles, plant and machinery belonging to the Council will not be removed otherwise than in accordance with the ordinary course of the Council's business.
-No property or equipment may be used other than for Council purposes except with the specific approval of the Service Directors concerned.
-In the case of I.T. equipment, the additional approval of the Corporate Transformation & Services Director is also required. - 18.9 Service Directors are responsible for the care and custody of the stocks and stores in their service which shall be managed in accordance with the Financial Procedure "Stocks and Stores" available from the Finance team and on the Intranet.
+18.1 Directors are responsible for managing and continuously reviewing the utilisation of all assets in or under their control or custody and for the preparation of Asset Management Plans as required by the Council, Executive Committee, Chief Executive or Chief Financial Officer.

-- 18.10 Service Directors will, at least once per year, review the level of stocks held and ensure these are not in excess of normal requirements except in special circumstances. - 18.11 Service Directors will, after consultation with the Chief Financial Officer, make arrangements for periodic sample examinations of stocks by persons other than the storekeeper concerned.
-All adjustments of stock valuations in the stores accounting records for write-offs, stock deficiencies, obsolescence, etc. may only be made with the approval of the Chief Financial Officer. - 18.12 The Chief Financial Officer will be entitled to receive from Service Directors such information as he requires in relation to stores for the accounting, costing and financial records. - 18.13 Surplus moveable assets shall be disposed of by competitive tender or public auction unless decided otherwise in a particular case after consultation with the Chief Financial Officer.
-Surplus I.T. equipment will be disposed of by a third party with the specific approval of the Corporate Transformation and Services Director.
+- 18.2 The Director Infrastructure & Environment is responsible for maintaining a register of all heritable property in the Council's ownership (including that held by Common Good Funds). - 18.3 Directors must consult with the Director Infrastructure & Environment, Chief Legal Officer and the Chief Financial Officer regarding any acquisition, disposal or lease of land and/or buildings by the Council. - 18.4 Adequate budgetary provision must be identified for any property acquisition or lease to the Council, which must be first confirmed by the Chief Financial Officer. - 18.5 All terms and conditions of a property transaction must be first approved by the Director Infrastructure & Environment, Chief Legal Officer and the Chief Financial Officer before conclusion of the transaction. - 18.6 Directors are responsible for maintaining inventories of all moveable assets which record an adequate description of furniture, fittings and equipment, computer hardware and software, vehicles, plant and machinery under their control and which is the property of the Council which shall be operated and managed in accordance with the Financial Procedure "Inventories" available on the Intranet.
+The form in which inventories are recorded is to be determined by the appropriate Director, be consistent with the standard inventory form shown in the financial procedure and agreed by the Chief Financial Officer. - 18.7 Directors are responsible for maintaining an annual check of all items on their service inventory, for taking action in relation to surpluses or deficiencies and amending the inventory and advising the Chief Financial Officer accordingly. - 18.8 Furniture, fittings and equipment, computer hardware and software, vehicles, plant and machinery belonging to the Council will not be removed otherwise than in accordance with the ordinary course of the Council's business.
+No property or equipment may be used other than for Council purposes except with the specific approval of the Directors concerned.
+In the case of I.T. equipment, the additional approval of the Director Strategic Commissioning and Partnerships is also required. - 18.9 Directors are responsible for the care and custody of the stocks and stores in their service which shall be managed in accordance with the Financial Procedure "Stocktaking guidance" available from the Finance team and on the Intranet. - 18.10 Directors will, at least once per year, review the level of stocks held and ensure these are not in excess of normal requirements except in special circumstances. - 18.11 Directors will, after consultation with the Chief Financial Officer, make arrangements for periodic sample examinations of stocks by persons other than the storekeeper concerned.
+All adjustments of stock valuations in the stores accounting records for write-offs, stock deficiencies, obsolescence, etc. may only be made with the approval of the Chief Financial Officer. - 18.12 The Chief Financial Officer will be entitled to receive from Directors such information as they require in relation to stores for the accounting, costing and financial records. - 18.13 Surplus moveable assets shall be disposed of by competitive tender or public auction unless decided otherwise in a particular case after consultation with the Chief Financial Officer.
+Surplus I.T. equipment will be disposed of by a third party with the specific approval of the Chief Financial Officer.